 If you feel that disabling Microsoft RDP (mstsc.exe) is sufficient for your needs, it is documented on

 Our best solution involves going through a gateway that is protected by a password unknown from the end user.
 One can achieve this by using a SSH Tunnel or our own Jump feature.
-The second step is to adjust the firewalls on the remote hosts to disable connections from IP addresses other than your approved gateways.
+The second step is to adjust the firewalls on the remote hosts to disable connections from IP addresses other than those use by your approved gateways.

 This will also force your user to use Remote Desktop Manager because the credentials to use a SSH Tunnel cannot be a domain credential and the information to authenticate will be saved in Remote Desktop Manager.